...to Geog 222 Main Page and Course

 Even if you were born in the US, you may have moved around.
 Select one of these homes - the one you feel you know the best, or care about the most.
 It is important that you know something about the place you decide is your home for this exercise - it should not be a place you are completely unfamiliar with.
 Please talk to the instructor if you have any questions about defining your home!

-2. USGS Topographic Maps of your Home on the WWW (15 pts)
+2. Topographic Maps of your Home on the WWW (15 pts)

-You will save two or three high-rez topographic maps, so make sure you are working on a computer you can save files on, or have a USB drive.
+You will save two or three high-rez topographic maps, so make sure you are working on a computer you can save files on, then upload to your shared folder in Drive.

 Many countries in the world have a series of topographic maps covering all or most of the country.
 Topographic means - literally - topos "place" + graphein "to write."
 Thus topographic maps are those that show details about a place, typically elevations, rivers, roads, settlements, etc.